North Queensland

 North Queensland or the Northern Region is the northern part of the Australian state of Queensland that lies just south of Far North Queensland.
 Queensland is a massive state, larger than many countries, and its tropical northern part has been historically remote and undeveloped, resulting in a distinctive regional character and identity.
+The region is prone to floods and cyclones.

-Townsville is the largest urban centre in North Queensland, leading it to be regarded as an unofficial capital.
 The region has a population of 231,628 and covers 80041.5 km2.

 Geography

 There is no official boundary that separates North Queensland from the rest of the state.
 Unofficially it is usually considered to have a southern border beginning south of the Mackay Region southern boundary, but historically it has been as far south as Rockhampton.
 To the north is the Far North Queensland region, centred on Cairns and out west is the Gulf Country.